 The Wanderer needs a board that is versatile enough to take you wherever your mood leads you—be it a long relaxing paddle, an energetic yoga session, or some fun under the sun with your beloved kid or pet!

-Are you the type who likes to challenge yourself physically?
-Do you seek the outdoor life and want to feel connected to nature?
+Do you like to challenge yourself physically while feeling connected to nature?
 Do you find yourself always trying to go further, faster, harder in everything you do?
 Hiking, riding, camping even?

 Congratulations!
-You're in the smallest, but coolest cohort of paddleboarders: The Adventurer.
+You're in the smallest but maybe the coolest cohort of paddleboarders: The Adventurer.
 Why do we say this?
 Well, because just like the other paddleboarder cohorts, you love the outdoors, the fresh air, and open waters, but what sets you apart from the other groups is that you desire to go further.
-In a way, you’re kind of like The Wanderer, but what makes you different is that you don’t just simply want to get away and escape—you want to go far and explore.
-Your desire is to take it a step further and dive deep into everything nature has got for you.
+You don't just simply want to get away and escape—you want to go far and explore.

 Whether that be a long paddleboarding session covering a few miles or a multi-day paddleboarding adventure, you're up for it.
-Maybe explore some secret coves or unexplored beaches?
+Exploring some secret coves or unexplored beaches.
 Get to spots that can only be accessed via water?
 Discover hidden gems?
-When you’ve got a love for adventure running through your veins, and a paddleboard under your feet, the possibilities are endless.
+When you've got a love for adventure running through your veins, and a paddleboard under your feet, the possibilities are endless.

 The Adventurer goes the furthest, sees the most, and arguably gets the best rewards from paddleboarding.